AkashRajpurohit/Flutter-Hire-App-UI/README.md

 # Bugs or Requests

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/Flutter-Hire-App-UI/issues/new).
-Pull request are also welcome.
+Pull requests are also welcome.

 ## Visit My Portfolio
 [Akash Rajpurohit](https://akashrajpurohit.cf)